asm123/asm123.github.io/_posts/2023-11-03-podcasts-to-follow.md

 ## Bedtime - for falling asleep

 * [Office Ladies](https://officeladies.com/episodes).
 Adding this podcast to bedtime does not mean it is boring.
 It is quite interesting, on the contrary.
 Just that, I tend to fall asleep peacefully while listening to these episodes.
-It may as well be true any other podcast, this is my pick to fall asleep to.
+It may as well be true for any other podcast, this is my pick to fall asleep to.